bajosoto/Spoti-Nerd/README.md

 This widget was inspired by the work of [Dr. Drang](http://leancrew.com/all-this/).
 However, since Spotify no longer supports the dictionary property "artwork", none of the current implementations I found online work anymore.
 This is an improved version that retrieves the image remotely, and also uses less resources by not updating it until the song changes.

 ## Why Nerd Tool
-Why would anyone still use Nerd Tool (or even [GeekTool](https://www.tynsoe.org/v2/geektool/)) when we have nicer HTML-based things available like [Übersicht](http://tracesof.net/uebersicht/)?
+Why would anyone still use Nerd Tool (or even [GeekTool](https://www.tynsoe.org/v2/geektool/)) when we have nicer HTML-based things available like [Übersicht](http://tracesof.net/uebersicht/) besides the lower CPU footprint?
 I really don't know.
 I might port this into a nicer widget for Übersicht sometime. :)